top of page

 A Short Version of My Long Story

-Several years ago I had surgery for a significant rotator cuff tear.
-At the time, I felt like my life was cruising along nicely.
-But suddenly, I had to face the prospect of missing work, a long and painful recovery process, and putting my life on hold.
-My response to this unexpected and unwanted development was anxiety and fear.
+I felt like my life was cruising along pretty nicely when I was diagnosed with a torn tendon in my shoulder that needed surgery.
+Suddenly, I had to face missing work, a long and painful recovery, and putting my life on hold.
+My response was a combination of anger, frustration, and fear.

-This continued for over a year, despite the many specialists I was seeing, therapies I was trying, medications I was taking and diagnostic tests I was enduring.
-Nobody could tell me what was wrong with me, and not a single treatment gave more than very temporary relief.
+This continued for over a year, despite the many specialists I was seeing, therapies I was trying, medications I was taking, and diagnostic tests I was enduring.
+Nobody could tell me what was wrong with me, and not a single treatment gave more than temporary relief.
+Each new symptom sent me into another round of internet searching — "Google spirals" that inevitably led me from one catastrophic conclusion to another.

 Sound familiar?
 Or maybe a bit triggering?
 Well, take a few deep breaths.
 Because things got